Kishore-donipudi/Kishore-donipudi/README.md

-- 👋 Hi, I’m @Kishore-donipudi graduated from pec-surampalem paased out in 2025 with aggregate of 7.5 GPA
+- 👋 Hi, I’m Kishore-donipudi graduated from pec-surampalem paased out in 2025 with aggregate of 7.5 GPA
 - 👀 I’m interested in web development,Database Management, python developer and also interested in learning tecnologies.
 - 🌱 I’m currently learning Data Analysis, Mern stacks , ML modulesl like numpy,pandas,Tensorflow,pytorch & sxcikit-learn and  data representation tools like power BI , tableau & modules like seaborn ,matplotlib.
 - 💞️ I’m looking to collaborate on new project developement with experience people to learn from them...
-- 📫 How to reach me by mail :- kishoredonipudi921@gmail.com ...
+- 📫 How to reach me by mail :- kishoredonipudi921@gmail.com .
-- 😄 Pronouns: he/him ...
+- 😄 Pronouns: he/him .
-- ⚡ Fun fact:I'm from NON-IT background with hands on experience in python & I'm eager to learn from senior developers & I'm looking for my first opportunity to prove and grow my skills in mentioned software Technologies. .
+- ⚡ Fun fact:I'm from NON-IT background with hands on experience in python & I'm eager to learn from senior developers & I'm looking for my first opportunity to prove and grow my skills in mentioned software Technologies.
 -💪Strengths :- problem solving , Teamwork & Leadership , innovative & Quick Learner.

 <!---